petrpavlik/MixpanelVapor/README.md

 # MixpanelVapor

-MixpanelVapor is a library for tracking events to Mixpanel from your Vapor server-side Swift applications.
+MixpanelVapor is a library for tracking events to Mixpanel from your [Vapor](https://vapor.codes) server-side Swift applications.

 ## Initialization

-Mixpanel recommends using a service account and their `/import` endpoint for server-side apps so that's what this package uses.
-It allows to add things like batch import of events at a large scale in the future.
+Provide your mixpanel token (the same one you'd use for client-side mixpanel tracking)

 ```swift
 import MixpanelVapor